-Rancho Santa Margarita is one of the most well-educated cities in the nation.
-49.14% of adults in Rancho Santa Margarita have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Rancho Santa Margarita ranks among the highest in the nation.
+Of the 25-and-older adult population in Rancho Santa Margarita, 49.14% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Rancho Santa Margarita in 2010 was $44,868, which is wealthy relative to California and the nation.
 This equates to an annual income of $179,472 for a family of four.